smikhalevski/react-corsair/README.md

 # Overview

-URLs don't matter because they aren't a part of your domain.
+URLs don't matter since they are almost never part of the application domain logic.
 React Corsair is a router that abstracts URLs away from your application.
-It replaces URLs with [`Route`](https://smikhalevski.github.io/react-corsair/functions/createRoute.html) objects that can be used for location matching, params validation, navigation, type inference, etc.
+Use [`Route`](https://smikhalevski.github.io/react-corsair/functions/createRoute.html) objects instead of URLs to match locations, validate params, navigate between pages, prefetch data, infer types, etc.

 React Corsair can be used in any environment and doesn't require any browser-specific API to be available.
 Browser history integration is optional.